 The program will prepare graduates to:

 Understand and apply fundamental concepts of the discipline.

 - Demonstrate in-depth knowledge of primary research models in

-one of the four subfields of political science (major field).
+one of the five subfields of political science (major field).

 - Demonstrate familiarity with one other subfield of political